 6.E.
-Creating a No-Global-Filter Analysis Method with GeneMapper® ID-X Software
+Creating a Databasing or Paternity Analysis Method with GeneMapper® ID-X Software

-These instructions are intended as a guide to start analyzing data in GeneMapper® ID-X Software.
-They are not intended as comprehensive instructions for using GeneMapper® ID-X Software.
+These instructions are intended as a guide to start analyzing data in GeneMapper® ID-X software.
+They are not intended as comprehensive instructions for using the GeneMapper® ID-X software.
 We recommend that users contact Applied Biosystems for training on the software.

 - 1. Select Tools, and then GeneMapper ID-X Manager. - 2.
 Select the 'Analysis Methods' tab. - 3.
 Select New, and a new analysis method dialog box will open. - 4.
 In the 'Analysis Method Editor' window, select GeneMapper ID-X Security Group as the Security Group.
 This allows access for all users of the software.
 Other security groups may be used. - 5.
-Enter a descriptive name for the analysis method, such as "PowerPlex18D". - 6.
-Select the 'Allele' tab (Figure 14). - 7.
-Select the bins text file that was imported in Section 6.A. - 8.
-Ensure that the "Use marker-specific stutter ratio and distance if available" box is checked.
-Doing this will assign locus-specific stutter filters and distances from the imported stutter file (Figure 14).
+Enter a descriptive name for the analysis method, such as "PowerPlexY23 20% Filter". - 6.
+Select the 'Allele' tab (Figure 15). - 7.
+Select the bins text file that was imported in Section 6.A.